 The organization of the program is fairly straightforward.
 A teacher selects four pupils who will be enrolled in his or her class—a class that has a clear connection to one of the courses offered in the Seedlings program—the following academic year.
 The four pupils and the teacher enroll in Magdeburg Adventures, the pupils in the regular Magdeburg Adventures program, the teacher in Seedlings.
 All five participate in the course itself, completing the readings and assignments, engaging in discussion, and so on, although primary attention will be devoted to the pupils in the class.
 In addition, the teachers attend several professional-development workshops that focus on pedagogical issues pertinent to the subject at hand.
 The participants travel together on the excursions, acquiring an additional set of experiences that complement their understanding of the subject.
 After returning home and starting school the following fall, these teachers now have a small cohort of pupils whom they know well and who can serve as multifaceted resources for instruction in their own classes.

-Preparations are underway for the next Seedlings session.
-Details will be posted here as they become available.
+Details on the next session of Seedlings will be posted here as they become available.
 If you would like to be notified via e-mail when the site has been updated, send a note to us at info [at] MagdeburgPrep [dot] org.